silentprogressional/astrup_tattoo/README.md

-#Keywords: python, django, bootstrap, javascript, jquery </br>
+**Django Personal Blog Web App**

-- This simple full stack website is a way for people to have a very quick and easy personable website that customize your own portfolio with a simple logo, and some description text in a nicely-formatted manner.  </br>
+**#Keywords: python, django, bootstrap, javascript, jquery **

-- You can now create your own personal page easily.  </br>
+This project is a way for people to have their own web page that customizes their portfolio and helps them to share their posts in a nicely-formatted manner.</br>

-#There are two main content in app:
+The application contains two section:

 #1) Portfolio Part:
 - This part have been design by single-page design and it helps you to describe yourself and tell about your activities.</br>